w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 Document formats addressed the requirement for natural language metadata by providing language and direction attributes and instructions to implementers on how to use these attributes (or suitable defaults) to achieve the desired display or processing results.
 These values are not usually preserved when harvesting text from document formats nor do APIs and data formats usually provide a way to deliver the values into display formats.

 Many data values, of course, are not natural language text.
 These values do not require natural language metadata because they won’t be displayed to end users or are not expected to be handled as text in a language.
 These are not just pre-enumerated values but can include user defined data.
-For example, network `SSID` values are user assigned, composed of Unicode characters, and generally meant to be recognizable to humans, but these are not “natural language” text values.
+For example, network `SSID` values are user assigned, composed of Unicode characters, and generally meant to be recognizable to humans, but these are not "natural language" text values.

-For the subset of data values that are natural language text, however, the lack of a consistent means to encode and exchange natural language metadata in the APIs or data formats between systems means that there is effectively an “air gap” that prevents otherwise well-formed consistently-presented data from being exchanged without resorting to private use or other workarounds.
+For the subset of data values that are natural language text, however, the lack of a consistent means to encode and exchange natural language metadata in the APIs or data formats between systems means that there is effectively an "air gap" that prevents otherwise well-formed consistently-presented data from being exchanged without resorting to private use or other workarounds.
 In the appendix of this document we’ll present one or two examples, but for a thorough understanding, please see our above linked docs.

 #### What are "spillover effects"?